ludocode/onramp/docs/virtual-machine.md

 All error codes have the high bit set.
 Values that can be returned from successful system calls (such as file and directory handles) do not have the high bit set.
 Programs check for errors by testing whether the high bit is set.

-When an error occurs on a file or directory handle, the handle always remains open.
-A handle can only be closed by a call to `fclose` or `dclose` or by exiting the program.
+When an error occurs on a file handle, the handle always remains open.
+A handle can only be closed by a call to `close` or by exiting the program.

 (Some system calls indicate that certain combinations of arguments are undefined behaviour.
 In such cases, the VM does not need to return an error code; in fact it does not need to check for such incorrect usage at all.
 It may check however, and if detected, it is reasonable to halt the program and report the error to the user.)

-### exit
+### `exit`

 ```c
 [[noreturn]] void __sys_exit(int exit_code);